Luppiter1/Coloc/README.md

 eqtl_size = Number of samples in eQTL dataset

 base_folder_path should contain a folder called gtex_eqtl, containing the gtex eqtl results files (ee below for details)

+OUTPUT:

+colocABFtest-results.csv contains results summary of colocalisation tests performed on each region of interest in different tissues.

 ##############################################################################################################################

 gwas_file.csv:- GWAS results file in CSV format must contain at least the following columns: